What to Know

 Apple Watch Series 4

 Apple Watch Series 5 was also discontinued but can be bought refurbished on Apple or third-party websites.
-It is a great watch that I enjoyed having, and it runs on the current watchOS 9, but a used one costs almost as much as a new Series SE.
+It is a great watch that I enjoyed having, and it runs on the current watchOS 9, but a used one costs almost as much as a new Apple Watch SE.

-The main difference between the Apple Watch Series SE and the Series 6 is that the SE doesn't have as many heart health features.
+The main difference between the Apple Watch SE and the Series 6 is that the SE doesn't have as many heart health features.
 You cannot measure your blood oxygen level or do ECGs.
 However, it is still a great fitness watch.
+Don’t forget that you can always shop for refurbished Apple Watch SE (1st Gen) directly from Apple.

 Apple Watch Series 6